Fedora Silverblue User Guide

 Fedora Silverblue is an immutable desktop operating system.
 It aims to be extremely stable and reliable.
 It also aims to be an excellent platform for developers and for those using container-focused workflows.

 Silverblue is a variant of Fedora Workstation.
-It looks, feels and behaves like a regular desktop operating system, and the experience is similar to what you find with a standard Fedora Workstation.
+It looks, feels and behaves like a regular desktop operating system, and the experience is similar to what you find with using a standard Fedora Workstation.

 However, unlike other operating systems, Silverblue is immutable.
 This means that every installation is identical to every other installation of the same version.
 The operating system that is on disk is exactly the same from one machine to the next, and it never changes as it is used.